Shopify/example-checkout--address-autocomplete--js/README.md

 This repo contains an example app that uses [checkout UI extensions](https://shopify.dev/docs/api/checkout-ui-extensions) to Build a custom address autocomplete provider using JavaScript.

-For more information, and for a walkthrough of this code, review our tutorial: [Build a custom address autocomplete provider](https://shopify.dev/docs/apps/checkout/address-autocomplete)
+For more information, and for a walkthrough of this code, review our tutorial: [Build a custom address autocomplete provider]([https://shopify.dev/docs/apps/checkout/address-autocomplete](https://shopify.dev/docs/apps/build/checkout/address-autocomplete?extension=javascript))
-/*TODO: update url**/

 ## Running this app